 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The FZ82 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 6D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 6D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Manual (free pdf) or the online Panasonic FZ82 Manual.
+Further information on the features and operation of the 6D and FZ82 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Panasonic FZ82 Manual.